Noah Lafornara

-Noah Elias Lafornara (born 2 December 2004) is an American ice dancer who currently competes for Italy.
+Noah Elias Lafornara (born December 2, 2004) is an American-Italian ice dancer who currently competes for Italy.
 With his current skating partner, Noemi Tali, he is the 2025 World Junior champion, the 2024–25 Junior Grand Prix Final champion, a two-time ISU Junior Grand Prix gold medalist, and a two-time Italian junior national champion (2024–25).

 Personal life

-Lafornara was born on 2 December 2004 in Buffalo, New York to parents Jeannie and Tony.
+Lafornara was born on December 2, 2004 in Buffalo, New York to parents Jeannie and Tony.
 He has two brothers, Anthony and Nicholas.

 Career

 Early years

 Lafornara began learning how to skate in 2008.
 He was introduced to the sport by his mother, a figure skating coach, and initially began as a freestyle skater.
 He began testing pattern dances at first as a way to improve his skills as a singles skater, but eventually chose to transition to ice dance full time.
 He had a short-lived early dance partnership with Gabriela Hernandez, with whom he placed 10th in the novice category at the 2019 U.S. Ice Dance Final.

 Lafornara teamed up with Canadian skater Romy Malcolm in February 2020 after their respective coaches met at the 2020 Bavarian Open and suggested the two try out together.
 However, their training was quickly put on hold due to COVID-19-related lockdown policies, and the pair trained separately from March to September of that year.
 Due to insufficient practice time, the team and their coaches made the decision to sit out the 2020–21 competitive season.

 Malcolm/Lafornara made their competitive debut in 2021 in the U.S. Figure Skating Championship Series, the qualifying events to the U.S. Figure Skating Championships.
 They earned a slot in the junior ice dance category at the 2022 U.S. Figure Skating Championships, where they finished 6th.
 The team received a Junior Grand Prix assignment early the following season, the 2022 JGP Poland where they placed 9th.
 The event would be their last competition together as Malcolm and Lafornara chose to dissolve their partnership not long after.